rlayers/pawpaw/README.md

 <img align="right" width="30%" height="30%" alt="Botanical Drawing: Asimina triloba: the American papaw" src="https://raw.githubusercontent.com/rlayers/pawpaw/master/images/pawpaw.png">

-Pawpaw is a high performance text segmentation framework that allows you you to quickly create parsers whose outputs are tree graphs.
+Pawpaw is a high performance text segmentation framework that allows you to quickly create parsers whose outputs are tree graphs.
 The resulting trees can be serialized, traversed, and searched using a powerful structured query language.

 - Indexed str and substr representation
   - Efficient memory utilization